ethers-io/ethers.js/docs/v5/cli/plugin/README.md

 #### *plugin* . **throwUsageError**( [ message = "" ] ) => *never*

-Stops exectuion of the plugin and shows the help screen of the plugin with the optional *message*.
+Stops execution of the plugin and shows the help screen of the plugin with the optional *message*.

 #### *plugin* . **throwError**( message ) => *never*